WLAN-Pi/wlanpi-profiler/debian/PACKAGING.md

 sudo apt install dh-virtualenv
 ```

-If not available, build it:
+If not available, you can build it from source:

 ```
 cd ~